Aimed at helping children around the world with educational assistance, our registered charity for children has a heartwarming story behind it.

 sports equipment, and the children wadded up plastic bags to play with.

-During the three weeks that I volunteered at the school, Rukia asked many times about Julia and her family.
-She absolutely marveled at such a small child wanting to help others.
+During the three weeks that I volunteered at the school, Rukia asked many times about Julia and her family, impressed that such a small child would reach out to help others.
+A thank you gift of two Somali style dresses were sent home for Julia in response.

 Jim and I were deeply touched by the many needs of these beautiful African children.
 I knew we had to do something more to become actively involved in helping children around the world.
 Matching Julia's desire with our own seemed like the next logical step and so The Julia Project was born as a nonprofit charity for children.